vidstack/player/docs/architecture/overview.md

 - `import '@vidstack/player/bundle/elements'` → This will import all components and register them in the `Window` custom elements registry.
-- `import { Player, MuteToggle } from '@vidstack/player/bundle'` → This will import entities without
+- `import { VideoProvider, MuteToggle } from '@vidstack/player/bundle'` → This will import entities without
   registering them in the custom elements registry.
-- `import '@vidstack/player/core/vds-player'` → This will import only the player component and register it.
+- `import '@vidstack/player/providers/video/vds-video'` → This will import only the video provider component and register it.
 - `import '@vidstack/player/skins/default/vds-default'` → This will import only the default UI skin and register it.